 You’ll often hear Paleo types referring to the program as a “way of life.”
 That’s because movement is another major part of the equation—after all, our ancestors used food primarily to fuel their constantly on-the-go lifestyles.

 Paleo exercise is based on the same principle as Paleo eating: Move how you’re designed to move, and do it often.
 There’s no specific fitness regime recommended on the plan, but the goal is to be as active as possible.
-BTW, you may have heard that the plan is popular in CrossFit communities—and while functional fitness fans may have helped popularize the Paleo diet, you don’t have to go Paleo to try the popular workout, assures Phipps.
+You may have heard that the plan is popular in CrossFit communities—and while functional fitness fans may have helped popularize the Paleo diet, you don’t have to go Paleo to try the popular workout, assures Phipps.
+(Or vice-versa.)

 Okay, but is going Paleo actually good for you?